-NSIs are complex multifactorial processes that are related to physical, psychological, and environmental fields.
+NSIs are complex multifactorial processes that are related to physical, psychological and environmental fields.
 Therefore, preventing NSIs in medical personnel remains a critical health issue.
-To further reduce the risk of NSIs, other factors affecting NSI incidence should be analyzed, such as medical specialty and body weight, and an effective prevention plan should be developed accordingly.
+To further reduce the risk of NSIs, other factors affecting NSI incidence should be analyzed, such as medical specialty and body weight (BW), and an effective prevention plan should be developed accordingly.

 MATERIALS AND METHODS

 This cross-sectional study used data regarding doctors, nurses, and medical laboratory scientists working in Chung Shan Medical University Hospital, Taichung, Taiwan, recorded during 2017.
-The following data were collected: sex, age, height, weight, intensity of overtime work, medical specialty (doctor, nurse, medical laboratory scientist, specialist, or surgical assistant), professional level (AP or RD for doctors and N, N1, N2, N3, or N4 for nurses based on The Guidelines of Nursing Clinical Ladder System Program in Hospital).
+The following data were collected: sex, age, height, weight, intensity of overtime work, medical specialty (doctor, nurse, medical laboratory scientist, specialist, or surgical assistant), professional level (AP or RD for doctors and N, N1, N2, N3 or N4 for nurses based on The Guidelines of Nursing Clinical Ladder System Program in Hospital).
 In this study, nurses with the professional level of N, which represents < 1 year of clinical work, were categorized as junior nurses (JNs) and nurses with higher levels were categorized as experienced nurses.
 We defined a medical laboratory scientist as a professional technician (excluding pathology laboratory personnel), a specialized technician as a specialist nurse in some medical specialty, and a surgical assistant as a person who assists a doctor in performing a surgical operation.

-This study included 847 participants (104 doctors, 613 nurses, 67 medical laboratory scientists, 54 specialist technicians, and 9 surgical assistants).
+This study included 847 participants (104 doctors, 613 nurses, 67 medical laboratory scientists, 54 specialist technicians, and nine surgical assistants).
 Among them, 29 notified the hospital of having at least one NSI in 2017; NSIs were recorded by the hospital’s occupational safety and health department.
 In this study, the aforementioned data were analyzed after depersonalization.
 Body weight was classified according to the definition of overweight or obesity by the Health Promotion Administration, Ministry of Health and Welfare.
-Specifically, a body mass index (BMI) between 18.5 and 24.0 was considered a healthy body weight (HBW), and any other BMI outside this range was considered an unhealthy body weight (UHBW).
+Specifically, body mass index (BMI) between 18.5 and 24.0 was considered a healthy BW (HBW), and any other BMI outside this range was considered an unhealthy BW (UHBW).
 Overtime work was classified according to the workload levels in the Guidelines for Prevention of Diseases Caused by Abnormal Workloads (Second Edition) from the Occupational Safety and Health Administration, Ministry of Labor.
-Specifically, extra work (both overtime and non-overtime) was categorized as slight (< 45 h/month), moderate (45–80 h/month), and heavy (> 80 h/month) overtime work, respectively.
+Specifically, extra work (both overtime and non-overtime) was categorized as slight (< 45 h/mo), moderate (45–80 h/mo), and heavy (> 80 h/mo) overtime work, respectively.